Nets-eCom/Magento2_easy/README.md

-# Dibs Easycheckout For Magento 2
+# Dibs Easy Checkout For Magento 2